Updated on January 16, 2023, with updated screenshots from H&R Block software for tax year 2022. If you use other tax

 You are single, self-employed, with no dependent.
-You had health insurance from the ACA exchange for all twelve months in the year.
+You had health insurance from the ACA healthcare marketplace for all 12 months in the year.
 The second lowest cost Silver plan was $600/month.
 The full unsubsidized premium for the plan you chose was $500/month.
 Based on your estimated income, you got a $150/month advance credit.
 You paid net $350/month out of pocket.
-After deducting your business expenses, your income from self-employment was $45,000 for the year.
-You don’t have any other income or deductions.

-Go to Federal -> Adjustment -> Self-Employed Health Insurance.
+Go to Federal -> Adjustments -> Self-Employed Health Insurance.

 Go to Federal -> Taxes -> Health Care Coverage.

-Check the box for a plan from the ACA marketplace.
+Check the box for a plan from the ACA healthcare marketplace.

-We need to add the 1095-A from the marketplace.
+We need to add the 1095-A from the ACA healthcare marketplace.

 Enter the information as requested.
 Scroll down to Part III.
-In our simple example, you had the same plan for all 12 months and the numbers on the 1095-A are all correct.
-If your plan changed mid-year, choose ‘No’ and enter the month-by-month numbers from your Form 1095-A.
+The numbers on our 1095-A are the same for all 12 months and correct in our example.
+If you have different numbers for some months, choose ‘No’ and enter the month-by-month numbers from your Form 1095-A.

 Which months you were self-employed determines how much counts as deductible self-employed health insurance.
 We were self-employed in all 12 months in our example.

-You can verify you are also receiving a tax deduction.
+You can verify how much you are receiving a tax deduction.
 Click on Forms at the top.
 Double-click on Form 1040 and Schedules 1-3.
-Scroll down to Schedule 1 and look at line 16.
+Scroll down to Schedule 1 and look at line 17.
 That’s your self-employed health insurance deduction.